A bulk manifestation of Krylov complexity: Krylov complexity and chords

 \section{Krylov complexity and chords}

 In this section we quickly review the definition of Krylov complexity and then provide exact results for it in DSSYK.
+Although the double-scaling limit of SYK is not the limit of SYK which corresponds directly to JT gravity, we study K-complexity in this limit as a warm-up and as an interesting result in itself which has not been studied before.

 Krylov complexity measures the spreading of states or operators in a quantum system under Hamiltonian time evolution, over a special ordered basis (sometimes called the \textit{Krylov chain}) adapted to the state/operator's time evolution.
 Here, we will focus on the definition of K-complexity for states.
 Given an initial state $|0 \rangle$ at $t=0$, its time evolution generated by the Hamiltonian $H$ in the Schrödinger picture is given by

-and is written as a linear combination over the basis $\{ |0\rangle, H|0\rangle, H^2|0\rangle,\dots \}$.
+written as a linear combination over the basis $\{ |0\rangle, H|0\rangle, H^2|0\rangle,\dots \}$.
 The survival amplitude, which is the overlap of the time-evolving state with the state at $t=0$ (also known as \textit{fidelity}), is given by